nbbb24/TCM/readme.md

 # Tongue Coating Classification

-This project is focused on classifying tongue coating images using Vision Transformer (ViT), ResNet, and CNN models.
+This project is focused on classifying tongue coating images using Vision Transformer (ViT), ResNet, and CNN models, with additional capabilities for GPT-based analysis and a web interface.
 The dataset consists of images labeled with different tongue coating types, and the models are trained to predict these labels.

 ## Data Source